iamgriffon/iamgriffon/README.md

 ## My landmarks 📌:
-- [X] Created a portfolio with at least 3 projects.
-- [X] Grew a secret crush on Python while mastering Javascript.
+- [X] Got converted to TDD.
+- [X] Got skill issued by a typo variable that took me 2+ hours to find it
+- [X] Broke prod.
+- [X] Deployed on friday and lived to tell the story.
+- [X] Stopped commiting directly to main unless it's TRULY necessary.
 - [X] Grew a secret crush on Java/C# while mastering TypeScript.
 - [X] Lost the Game, and so did you.
+- [X] Got a surpised hundred+ dollar bill from overusing Claude
-- [X] Deployed a basic Heroku project without facing any errors.
+- [X] Implemented a design system project from scratch
-- [X] Replaced Heroku (R.I.P) with Vercel as the standard deploy platform
 - [X] Deployed a Full-stack Web Application using AWS to host the Database.
 - [ ] Became the next Neil Peart.
 - [ ] World Domination.